 MRCP: multiple intrahepatic duct strictures and common bile duct; diffuse narrowing of the main pancreatic duct

-Can be normal.
-Biliary duct abnormalities are common with strictures of the CBD and short intrahepatic duct strictures representing PSC.
+ERCP can be normal.
+Biliary duct abnormalities are common with strictures of the common bile duct and short intrahepatic duct strictures representing primary sclerosing cholangitis.

-Diffuse irregularity and narrowing of the main pancreatic duct (as distinct from pancreatic carcinoma).
+Typically shows diffuse irregularity and narrowing of the main pancreatic duct (distinct from pancreatic carcinoma).

 Treatment and prognosis